 Forced to drive an unsafe truck?
-An employer may be in violation of the the law for forcing you to drive an unsafe truck.
-Brian J. Graber, Ltd., represents truck drivers who are discharged or retaliated against for refusing to drive unsafe trucks.
+An employer may be in violation of the law for forcing you to drive an unsafe truck.
+BRIAN J GRABER LLC is a truck driver whistleblower lawyer representing truck drivers in Illinois, Indiana, and Michigan who are discharged or retaliated against for refusing to drive unsafe trucks in violation of the Surface Transportation Assistance Act.
 Truck drivers have protections under the Surface Transportation Assistance Act (STAA) 49 U.S.C.
-31105 and various Illinois laws from retaliation for refusing to drive unsafe trucks and for refusing to violate the Federal Motor Carrier Safety Regulations.
+31105 and various Illinois laws such as the Illinois Whistleblower Act and the tort of retaliatory discharge for refusing to drive unsafe trucks and for refusing to violate the Federal Motor Carrier Safety Regulations.
 In fact, 49 C.F.R.
 390.6(a)(2) prevents an employer from coercing a truck driver to operate a truck in violation of the Federal Motor Carrier Safety Regulations.
 You cannot be forced to drive an unsafe truck.
 A truck driver can file a coercion complaint in writing within 90 days of the alleged coercion with the Federal Motor Carrier Safety Administration’s Illinois Division Office located at 3250 Executive Park Drive, Springfield, IL 62703, Phone: (217) 492-4608 and Fax: (217) 492-4986 or online at https://www.fmsca.dot.gov.

 Take the following steps in the event your employer tries to force you to drive an unsafe truck or a truck that is in violation of the Federal Motor Carrier Safety Regulations: